EmirShahfie/VoIP-Phone/README.md

 ## Hardware
 - Board: ESP32-S3 DevKitC (Zephyr target) with Zephyr overlays mapping `audio0` (WM8960) and `user_button` GPIO.
 - Audio: WM8960 codec wired on I2C (control) and I2S (audio data).
 Headphone and speaker outputs are both available.
+The WM8960 Audio HAT is used for this prototype, with customised pinouts needed.
 - Input: Single GPIO button for toggling output path.

 ## Firmware flow (high level)